-Our aggregate sources of liquidity as of March 31, 2022 include cash and cash equivalents and restricted cash of \$223.1 million, short-term investments of \$143.4 million and long-term investments of \$26.7 million, with no debt.
+Our aggregate sources of liquidity as of June 30, 2022 include cash and cash equivalents and restricted cash of \$231.9 million, short-term investments of \$85.2 million and long-term investments of \$11.4 million, with no debt.
 Our cash and cash equivalents primarily include checking accounts and money market funds with original maturities less than 90 days.
-Our short-term investments consist of held-to-maturity securities that will be due in one year or less.
-Our long-term investments consist of held-to-maturity securities that will be due in more than one year.
+Our short-term investments consist of held-to-maturity securities that will be due in more than one year.
 We invest cash in excess of our immediate requirements, in accordance with our investment policy, which limits the amounts we may invest in any one type of investment and requires all investments held by us to maintain minimum ratings from Nationally Recognized Statistical Rating Organizations so as to primarily achieve our goals of liquidity and capital preservation.